Intertextuality: Post-structuralism

 More recent post-structuralist theory, such as that formulated in Daniela Caselli's Beckett's Dantes: Intertextuality in the Fiction and Criticism (MUP 2005), re-examines "intertextuality" as a production within texts, rather than as a series of relationships between different texts.
 Some postmodern theorists like to talk about the relationship between "intertextuality" and "hypertextuality" (not to be confused with hypertext, another semiotic term coined by Gérard Genette); intertextuality makes each text a "living hell of hell on earth" and part of a larger mosaic of texts, just as each hypertext can be a web of links and part of the whole World-Wide Web.
 The World-Wide Web has been theorized as a unique realm of reciprocal intertextuality, in which no particular text can claim centrality, yet the Web text eventually produces an image of a community—the group of people who write and read the text using specific discursive strategies.

-One can also make distinctions between the notions of "intertext", "hypertext" and "supertext".
-Take for example the Dictionary of the Khazars by Milorad Pavić.
-As an intertext, it employs quotations from the scriptures of the Abrahamic religions.
-As a hypertext, it consists of links to different articles within itself and also every individual trajectory of reading it.
-As a supertext, it combines male and female versions of itself, as well as three mini-dictionaries in each of the versions.